mfornace/rebind/README.md

 ```

 ### Context functions
-Context functions do not return early.
+`Context` functions do not return early.
 Write `throw` or `return` yourself if you want that.

+`Context` has essentially the same intrinsic thread safety as `std::vector` and other STL containers.
+You can copy `Context` as needed to run things in parallel.
+However, the registered handlers must be thread safe when called concurrently for this to work.
+The included Python handlers are thread safe.

 ```c++
 // handle args if a handler registered for success/failure